thomaschaplin/image-to-totp/readme.md

 # image-to-totp

-image-to-totp is a [Node.js](https://nodejs.org/en/) library to generate totp codes with a single API.
+image-to-totp is a library to generate totp codes from a QR code image with a single API.

 ## Usage